OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:22

 Are they Hebrews?
-So am I. Are they Israelites?
-So am I. Are they descendants of Abraham?
-So am I.
+I am as well.
+Are they Israelites?
+I am as well.
+Are they descendants of Abraham?
+I am as well.

 ## 2 Corinthians 11:23